kdoore/1335GitBook/recursive-drawing.md

 ### Complete Program
 Here's a simple program that defines and uses a recursive function to create a pattern.
-Where can randomness be used to make the design more interesting.
+Where can randomness be used to make the design more interesting?

 ```java